Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-partitions.md

 You create and manage partitions in **Configuration > Service Manager**.
 Asset Management users can then work with assets within those partitions in **Service Management > Assets**.

 On a per-user basis, the partition selected by any user is saved.
 When that user goes back into Asset Management, they view that same partition again.
-This remembering of the users' selections can be deactivated using the application setting `asset.partition.current`.

 **To create a partition:**